Extremely Simple Streaming Forest: Results

-SDFs achieve consistently high accuracy across all sample sizes and classification tasks, as compared to MFs and HTs.
+XForests consistently achieve high accuracy across all sample sizes and classification tasks, as compared to MFs and HTs.
 Specifically in the Splice and CIFAR-10 tasks (Figure \ref{fig:select_acc_stream}, left and right), the algorithm always performs the best among streaming classifiers.
 Its accuracy is also very close to the highest on the Pendigits dataset (Figure \ref{fig:select_acc_stream}, center).
-The performance of single SDTs shows substantial increases in the Pendigits task (Figure \ref{fig:select_acc_stream}, center).
-These results clearly illustrate that our streaming trees and ensembles incrementally optimize the tree structures with new information, benefiting from continual data batches.
+Single XTrees also outperform HTs in the Splice and CIFAR-10 tasks (Figure \ref{fig:select_acc_stream}, left and right).
+These results clearly show that our streaming trees and ensembles incrementally optimize the tree structures with new information, benefiting from streaming data batches.

 HTs always have the lowest accuracy when training on the Splice dataset, which remains almost constant as sample size increases (Figure \ref{fig:select_acc_stream}, left).
-In this case, the classifier fails to learn any new information from continual data batches.
-It also shows performance fluctuations when training on the other two datasets.
-In the Pendigits task, the accuracy starts dropping significantly around 4,000 samples until rebounding at 6,000 samples (Figure \ref{fig:select_acc_stream}, center).
-In the CIFAR-10 task, there is a sudden performance increase around 32,000 samples, barely overtaking the accuracy of SDTs (Figure \ref{fig:select_acc_stream}, right).
-We speculate that the fluctuations are related to how the algorithm regulates low performing leaves under resource constraints \citep{domingos_mining_2000}.
-However, our attempts of increasing the maximum size of HTs, even to excessive amounts beyond the memory limits, would not alleviate the problem.
-Such disadvantages could prevent HTs from producing meaningful results on certain datasets or maintaining consistent performance at larger samples sizes.
-Based on these results, we decided to exclude forest ensembles of HTs from our benchmarks.
+In this case, the classifier fails to learn any new information from streaming data batches.
+Its performance also shows significant fluctuations when training on the other two datasets.
+The accuracy starts shifting sharply around 4,000 samples in the Pendigits task and around 32,000 samples in the CIFAR-10 task.
+We speculate that the fluctuations are due to how HT regulates low performing leaves under resource constraints \citep{domingos_mining_2000}.
+However, increasing the maximum size of HTs, even to excessive amounts over the memory limits, would not alleviate the problem.
+Thus, we attribute these fluctuations to possible implementation errors and mark the problematic sample sizes with the \textbf{cross symbol} (Figure \ref{fig:select_acc_stream}, center and right) instead of showing unreliable plots.
+Such disadvantages could prevent HTs from producing meaningful results on certain datasets or maintaining consistent performance at larger sample sizes.
+Based on these results, we exclude forest ensembles of HTs from our benchmarks.